British Herbal Medicine Association (BHMA)

 1.00 pm: Lunch

-3.30 pm: Mark Blumenthal Founder & Executive Director - American Botanical Council - Best Practices Contract Language and Standard Operating Procedure Templates for the Disposal/Destruction of Irreparably Defective Articles.
+3.20 pm: Mark Blumenthal - Founder & Executive Director - American Botanical Council - Standard Operating Procedure for the Disposal/Destruction of Irreparably Defective Articles – an update.

 3.55 pm: Questions and answers